Did you know gold has been valued for its use in dentistry since the time of the Ancient Egyptians? Safe, durable, and pliable; no other material can

 important to sacrifice.

 The best dental gold alloy is the product we use exclusively on your crowns.
-That material is called JVRT Gold.
+That material is called JRVT Gold.
 What makes this material so special are several proprietary manufacturing techniques that enable it to cast and fit much better.
 The fit is vastly superior to all other gold material.
-JVRT Gold was designed by metallurgist Dr. Richard V.Tucker.
-For those interested in the technical aspects of JVRT Gold, the grain size of 22 microns allows for accurate castings and resistance to marginal flaking.
+JRVT Gold was designed by metallurgist Dr. Richard V.Tucker.
+For those interested in the technical aspects of JRVT Gold, the grain size of 22 microns allows for accurate castings and resistance to marginal flaking.
 The 55% tensile elongation allows for controlled deformation and work-hardened

 You can expect many years of fine service from using gold in your dental restoration.
 Chew in good health and please floss every day!